-10 Things to Do Before Installing iPadOS 15
+9 Things to Do Before Installing iPadOS 15.1

 Apple

-Downloading Apple’s new iPadOS 15 update might be tempting, but there are some steps you should take before you move your iPad to the company’s brand new operating system.
+Downloading Apple’s new iPadOS 15.1 update might be tempting, but there are some steps you should take before you move your iPad to the company’s new software.

-The software brings a long list of changes to the iPad including improved Widgets, upgrades for Safari, improvements to Messages, Maps upgrades, and a whole lot more.
+The software brings a fairly long list of changes to the iPad including SharePlay, improvements to Live Text, Home upgrades, bug fixes, and security patches.

-If you do run into issues on iPadOS 15 you can try downgrading back to iPadOS 14 if you think that might improve your device’s performance.

-Unfortunately, you can only move back to iPadOS 14.8.
-Apple’s closed up the downgrade path to older versions of iPadOS including iPadOS 14.7.1.
+If you do run into issues on iPadOS 15.1 note that you can’t downgrade back to iPadOS 15.0.2 in an effort to improve your device’s performance.
+Apple’s also closed up the downgrade path to older versions of iPadOS including iPadOS 14.

 Backup Your Data